Spotting the “Romantic Fantasy” stalker warning signs early on can stop a nightmare before it starts.

 Pay close attention to anyone’s craving for you – that is one of the stalker warning signs.
 Even a seemingly innocent and common romantic crush involves powerful emotions that can escalate into a haunting, long-term bombardment of your emotions.
 Be quick to recognize unusual attention and act immediately.

 Similar to Date Rape miscommunication, some men tend to misinterpret women's feelings, and some women tend to send mixed messages.
 Be sure to send only clear, firm, yet polite messages.
 Hints do not work!
 Make your feelings clear – and clearly expect a proper response.
-An improper response is another of the warning signs.
+An improper response is another warning sign.

-If he’s mildly aggressive, you might say, “Thank you for your offer, but I’m not interested.”
+If he’s mildly aggressive, you might say, “Thanks, but I’m not interested.”
 If he’s crude, you can either ignore him with a huff or you might say, Please leave me alone!”
 However you handle it, politely leave no doubt that you’re not interested.

 If you know your stalker, as soon as possible be blunt, clear, and firm (yet polite) as you tell him you absolutely don’t want a relationship with him and never will.
-Say, "I don't want a relationship with you, and I know I won’t change my mind.”
-Period!
-Say this one time only, then never speak to him again.
+Say, "I don't want a relationship with you, and I know I won’t change my mind.
+Period!”
 If he ignores what you say, he’s proving your feelings don’t matter to him - another one of the stalker warning signs.